-Every tech company needs software developers, including engineers that specialize in quality assurance (QA).
-While every company is different in how they work with QA engineers (ex. some having an independent QA team, some having one or two people within the company, and some embedding QA personnel with every development team), it’s safe to say there is a high demand for these kind of software specialists.
+A rise in tech companies often brings a rise of software engineers, including engineers that specialize in software quality assurance (SQA or QA).
+While every company works differently with quality control QA engineers (ex. some have an independent QA team, some have one or two people within the company, and some embed QA personnel with every development team), it’s safe to say there is need for these kind of software specialists.

-In fact, just last year, QA was considered one of the fastest growing targets out there.
-Meaning, there is high demand for QA engineers, and not enough qualified people to fill these positions.
-And, the demand is only increasing and becoming more popular.
+In fact, according the Stake Overflow Blog, QA was considered one of the fastest growing targets in 2017—meaning, in their opinion, there is high demand for QA engineers, and not enough qualified people to fill these positions.

 Tech companies need QA engineers.

 A QA engineer’s job is to prevent bad software from being seen by customers.
 How customers interact with software determines their relationship with whatever product is being sold.
 That means QA engineers need to find every possible way to break software, and then report where the software testing failed to developers for a fix.
 Without QA engineers, there are clunkier workflows and broken processes.
 Being in the tech driven world we live in today, tech companies that want to remain in business really can’t afford the absence of QA engineers.

 Work life and pay for a QA engineer